Alcohol abuse: Prevention

+Amid the medical world's reappraisal of alcohol's health effects, the proportion of Americans who believe even moderate alcohol consumption—one or two drinks per day—is bad for one's health has doubled.
+Concurrently, the number of people who report drinking alcohol has declined.

 The United States Navy provides informative, in-depth training on alcohol and drug abuse prevention to sailors and supervisors.

 Preventing or reducing the harm has been called for via increased taxation of alcohol, stricter regulation of alcohol advertising, and the provision of brief Interventions.
 Brief Interventions for alcohol abuse reduce the incidence of unsafe sex, sexual violence, unplanned pregnancy, and, likely, STD transmission.
 Information and education on social norms and the harms associated with alcohol abuse delivered via the internet or face-to-face has not been found to result in any meaningful benefit in changing harmful drinking behaviours in young people.

 According to European law, individuals who are suffering from alcohol abuse or other related problems cannot be given a driver's license, or if in possession of a license cannot get it renewed.
 This is a way to prevent individuals driving under the influence of alcohol, but does not prevent alcohol abuse per se.

 An individual's need for alcohol can depend on their family's alcohol use history.
 For instance, if it is discovered that their family history with alcohol has a strong pattern, there might be a need for education to be set in place to reduce the likelihood of reoccurrence (Powers, 2007).
 However, studies have established that those with alcohol abuse tend to have family members who try to provide help.
 On many of these occasions, the family members would try to help the individual to change or to help improve the individual's lifestyle.